markborges/node-excel-export/README.md

 Nice little module that is assisting when creating excel exports from datasets.
 It takes normal array-of-objects dataset plus a json report specification and builds excel(.xlsx) file.
 It supports styling and re-formating of the data on the fly.
 Check the example usage for more information.

-### Changes in this fork
+### About this fork
 * Column Width is not mandatory.
 A default of 60px is set for columns without a 'Width' value
 * Column Style is not mandatory.
-A default empty style is not assigned to the Column if not style is provided.
+A default empty style is now assigned to the column if no style is provided.
 This will avoid the '[object Object]' cell value issue.

 ### Usage